withastro/docs/src/pages/en/guides/markdown-content.md

 ```

-...all markdown documents will have a calculated `minutesRead`.
-You can use this to apply an "X min read" banner from a [markdown layout](#markdown-layouts), for instance:
+...all Markdown documents will have a calculated `minutesRead`.
+You can use this to include an "X min read" banner in a [markdown layout](#markdown-layouts), for instance:

 ```astro
 <!--src/layouts/BlogLayout.astro-->